pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

     - `A.fill_value().shape == A.values().shape[1:]`

-    While an obvious alternative to tensor fill-value would be a scalar fill-value, the scalar fill-value would complicate the implementation of algorithms for hybrid tensors.
-For
+    Using a non-scalar fill-value for hybrid tensors is a natural extension of a scalar fill-value for non-hybrid tensors:

-    instance:
+    1. Hybrid tensors can be considered as sparse arrays with dense tensors as elements.
+Fill-value represents an unspecified element of the array, hence, the fill-value has all the properties that any array element has, including the shape and memory consumption.

-    1. Accessing a dense element of a hybrid sparse tensor, the result is a dense tensor.
-When this element corresponds to unspecified element, one needs to construct a new tensor and fill it with the scalar fill-value.
-A more efficient and simple way is to just return the output of `fill_value()` that does would not involve constructing a new tensor on each method call.
+    2. A non-scalar fill-value of a hybrid tensor is more memory efficient than if the fill-value would be a scalar.

-    2. When applying a row-wise function (such as `softmax`, for instance) to a hybrid tensor, each row may induce a different fill-value.
+       For instance, when applying a row-wise function, say, `softmax` to a hybrid tensor, each row may induce a different fill-value.

-       For example, consider a 2D hybrid tensor with one sparse and one dense dimension in COO format, and apply softmax along the first dimension assuming the default fill-value 0:
+       As an example, consider a 2D hybrid tensor with one sparse and one dense dimension in COO format, and apply softmax along the first dimension assuming the default fill-value `0`.
+We have:

        ```python
        >>> A = torch.sparse_coo_tensor(indices=[[0, 3]],